Welcome to today's edition of the Rush 24-7 podcast.

 Just the year before, in February of 93, we had the first World Trade Center bombing, and they were out there conducting that in court.

-They had prosecutors and they were doing indictments and so forth.
+And they had prosecutors, and they were doing indictments and so forth.

-So, but let's let's give them the benefit of the doubt.
+So, but let's give them the benefit of the doubt.

-Let's say they were doing some clandestine foreign agent research here and intelligent.
+Let's say they were doing some clandestine foreign agent research here and intelligence.

 They went out and did what they had to do.

-This is unlike, okay, you you um you you get word of a specific crime, and then you go target the people you've heard about might commit the crime, and you tap their phones and do all that, and you go get a warrant, and a judge says, yep, there's enough here to give you the warrant.
+This is unlike, okay, you get word of a specific crime, and then you go target the people you've heard about might commit the crime, and you tap their phones and do all that, and you go get a warrant, and the judge says, yep, there's enough here to give you the warrant.

 Here, take it.

-Go find out what who's going to do what in situations like this you've got a minute phone call here a minute phone call there somebody talks about blowing up a bridge somewhere that's all you that's all you know but after 9-11 you hear somebody on a foreign phone on a foreign conversation or international conversation talking about blowing up a bridge in New York or Washington.
+But after 9-11, you hear somebody on a foreign phone, on a foreign conversation or international conversation, talking about blowing up a bridge in New York or Washington.

 What do you do?